 There may be other categories like the above that we owe it to ourselves and the President to put into a disciplined process.
 We need to keep pushing at it until we are satisfied we have the right leadership in each category, the right organization structure and the right metrics.

+DHR:dh 051403-1

+•••••

-DHR:dh 051403-1 Please respond by •••••
+Please respond by 5/23/03